McDaniel Honors Program

-The requirements for membership include exceptional scholarly achievement, broad cultural interests, and good character.
+The requirements for membership include a major in the arts and sciences, exceptional scholarly achievement, broad cultural interests, and good character.
 Candidates must present a program including no fewer than 96 credit hours of liberal studies (or at least 3/4 of the courses required for the B.A. degree) and have obtained a minimum grade point average specified by the chapter.
 Liberal studies shall be considered to be those designed principally for knowledge, understanding, or appreciation of the natural and social world in which we live.
 Grades earned in applied or professional work may not be counted in computing the liberal arts hours or the grade point average for eligibility.

 In considering a candidate’s eligibility, weight will be given to the breadth of the program as shown by the number, balance, and variety of courses (including some at the upper level) taken outside the major.
 Also, as befits a liberal education, students must have demonstrated college-level knowledge of mathematics and knowledge of a second language or non-native language at the intermediate level.
 This knowledge is identified by an AP score of 4 or higher in mathematics, placement into Calculus, or completion of a college-level mathematics course (3-4 credits) and by completing or testing above the third semester of second language study.
 Election to membership in Phi Beta Kappa is wholly within the discretion of the local chapter, subject only to the limitations imposed by the constitution and by-laws of the chapter.

 Eligible candidates will have completed at least three full semesters of work at the College and be registered as full time for the fourth semester.
 Students who complete their college studies at the end of the summer session or before the end of January will be considered for membership during the following spring.
 Questions may be directed to the president or secretary of the Chapter.